 Cover and refrigerate overnight or a minimum of four hours.

-Topping ideas: fresh blueberries (pictured), banana, almond slices (pictured), cinnamon, craisins, toasted peanuts, peanut butter, almond butter, and honey.
+Topping ideas: fresh fruit, fresh berries (fresh blueberries are pictured), banana, almond slices (pictured), cinnamon, craisins, toasted peanuts, peanut butter, almond butter, and honey.

 Customize these vanilla overnight oats to make them your own.
 Use it as a base recipe for your own creation.

-- Milk - Any milk will be great with this recipe: cow's milk, almond milk, oat milk, soy milk, coconut milk, cashew, you name it.
+- Milk - Any milk will be great with this recipe: cow's milk, sweetened almond milk, unsweetened almond milk, oat milk, soy milk, coconut milk, cashew, you name it.
 This recipe was made with unsweetened vanilla almond milk, so note that the nutrition will change with any adjustments.

 - Yogurt - This recipe was developed with vanilla Greek yogurt but would also be delicious with any other plain yogurt (plain Greek, non-fat, cashew milk, almond, you name it).
 Note that the nutrition will change.

 - Maple syrup - Honey or brown sugar are great substitutes.